List of Telugu chodas: Velanati Chodas

 Telugu Chodas of Velanadu (Velanati Chola) were one of the Telugu Choda families.
 Velanadu is located in the modern Guntur district.
 The chieftains who ruled over Velanadu came to be known as the Velanati Chodas.
-One of them, Rajendra Choda II had even assumed the title Durjayakulaprakara since Velanati Chodas belong to Durjaya clans.
-These Velanati chiefs were the subordinate allies of the Later Chodas of the south.
+One of them, Rajendra Choda II had even assumed the title Durjayakulaprakasa since Velanati Chodas claims descendant from Durjaya, legendary Andhra chieftain and a descendant of Karikala Chola.
+These Velanati chiefs were the subordinate allies of the Later Cholas of the south.
 They were entrusted with the responsibility of the governance of the Andhra region, which formed a part of the Chola kingdom in the between the tenth and early decades of the thirteenth century.
 Their capital was Dhanadapura (Dhannada) or Sanaduprolu, the modern Chandolu in the Guntur district initially then later they ruled from Vengi in West Godavari and Pithpuram in East Godavari Districts.
 Dhannada is also the site of the war between the Cholas and the Later Chalukyas when the Western Chalukya king Satyashraya invaded the Eastern Chalukyas, which was swiftly repulsed by the forces of Rajendra Chola I who helped the Eastern Chalukyas and the Velanadu Chodas with whom the Cholas had marital ties.

 The Velanati Chiefs rose to prominence among the vassals of the Chalukyas of Vengi during the early days of Kulothunga Chola I and served as the Later viceroys faithfully as their trusted lieutenants and generals.
 Finding his dominion dwindling, due to the ascendancy of the Kalyani Chalukyas in the Vengi country, Kulothunga Chola lent support to his loyal chieftains of Velanadu to bring the situation under control and rule over Vengi as his vassals.
 Evidence is available to the effect that five chieftains of Velanadu ruled over the country after which it was overrun by the Kakatiyas and became a part of their kingdom.